LorenzoMauri/LorenzoMauri/README.md

 Hi, nice to meet you - I'm a Data Analyst and a passionate Data Science student with a strong statistical background.

 What do I like most ?
-Really excited by challenges and new things to learn, doing sports both swimming and basketball :basketball:
+Really excited by challenges and new things to learn, doing sports both swimming and playing basketball :basketball:

 ### What I am working on